 Don’t get us wrong, Substack is a great place to start growing your audience and make money while doing it.
 But as your audience grows, you’ll gain a lot more when you have clearer ways to interact with them, and when they can meet others who have the same interests.

-Here at Mighty Networks, we’ve designed a community platform that does everything we’ve talked about today to help you achieve the results you’re getting on Substack — and so much more.
+Here at Mighty, we’ve designed a cultural software platform that does everything we’ve talked about today to help you achieve the results you’re getting on Substack — and so much more.
 Why settle for fewer features, less monetization, and fewer ways to interact?

 When you build a Mighty Network, your content is accessible to your members no matter where they are, and your community can continue the conversation even after you’ve left.
 It’s time to upgrade your newsletter to something much more robust and expansive.